 Classified as a ‘Garden of National Significance’ by the Royal New Zealand Institute of Horticulture, the Wellington Botanical Garden is also a ‘Historic Places Trust Heritage Area’.
 Spread across 25 hectares, the garden is popular with locals as well as tourists.
 Established in 1868, the Wellington Botanical Garden comprises of a unique landscape, protected native forest, specialized and exotic tree collections, beautiful flowering plants and it also offers a rocking view of the city of Wellington!

-Wellington Botanical Garden Information
+Wellington Botanical Garden Travel Tips

 - Due to hilly terrain, most of the places at the Botanical Garden are not wheelchair accessible.

-Wellington Botanical Garden Ticket Prices
+Entrance Ticket Details For Wellington Botanical Garden

 - Guided tours are held every third Sunday and fourth Monday of the month.
 The cost is $4 per person.